ES Modules - Interview with Bradley Farias

 // > there

-ES Modules are idempotent.
-Within a given source text, import { foo } from "./foo"; will always return the same variable foo.
-Tools can treat multiple imports are referring to the same variable and it also means that even if someone uses import('foo'); it will return the same set of variables every time.
+.
+Tools can treat multiple imports are referring to the same variable and it also means that even if someone uses import('foo');

-Why to use ES Modules?#
+Why to use ES Modules?

 Removing build steps.
 With ES Modules, people can write applications without needing to use a tool like webpack or Browserify.
-However, browsers are still figuring out how they want to import things like import 'react';; for now, use relative or absolute paths.
+However, browsers are still figuring out how they want to import things like import 'react';

 Code splitting.
 Having ES Modules be asynchronous and able to load in parallel, module graphs can have multiple entry points that only touch the parts of a codebase that are needed.

 Enhanced tooling capabilities.
-Tools like rollup can combine ES Modules with a technique called "Tree Shaking" that removes unused code from a bundle's output.
-Editors can check if a variable is exported when a developer uses an import since ES Modules use a new syntax.
+Tools like rollup can combine ES Modules with a technique called “Tree Shaking” that removes unused code from a bundle’s output.
+Editors can check if a variable is exported when a developer uses an import

-What next?#
+What next?

-• Tools are landing .mjs support allowing interoperability with both Node and the web.
+support allowing interoperability with both Node and the web. - Node is going to expose the

-• Node is going to expose the .mjs based ES Module loader allowing people to start testing ES Modules and figuring out workflows.
+based ES Module loader allowing people to start testing ES Modules and figuring out workflows.

 What does the future look like for ES Modules and web development in general?
-Can you see any particular trends?#
+Can you see any particular trends?

-It looks pretty exciting; there will be a definite transition time while bare URLs are figured out in the browser, and people start using .mjs.
+.
 I think that one day, we will have development servers that can run ES Modules without any build step, but it is probably ways away.

 Even in development, people may want to use code transforms for things like JSX or other templating.
 The web is moving towards a more tooling heavy ecosystem, and that has caused some difficulty.